perforce/helix-authentication-service/docs/REST_API.md

 }
 ```

-### /settings/update
+### /settings

-#### POST ${baseUrl}/settings/update
+#### POST /settings

 Update some or all of the settings with new values.
-The JSON Web Token from `/tokens/create` must be provided as a bearer token (via the `Authorization` header).
+The JSON Web Token from `/tokens` must be provided as a bearer token via the `Authorization` header.
 The new settings are to be provided via the request body in JSON format.

 Note that certain settings cannot be modified via this endpoint, including `ADMIN_ENABLED`,
 `ADMIN_PASSWD_FILE`, and `ADMIN_USERNAME`.